Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders: Popular petitions for and against removal

-In 2013, more than 11,000 signatures were collected on the online petition website ManaBalss.lv supporting removal of the monument and reconstruction of Victory Square the way it was originally planned in the 1930s, before the Soviet occupation, commemorating the victory in 1919 over the West Russian Volunteer Army of Pavel Bermondt-Avalov during the Latvian War of Independence.
+In 2013, more than 11,000 signatures were collected on the online petition website ManaBalss.lv supporting removal of the monument and reconstruction of Victory Square the way it was originally envisioned in the 1930s before the Soviet occupation, commemorating Latvian victory in 1919 over the joint German-Russian West Russian Volunteer Army led by Pavel Bermondt-Avalov during the Latvian War of Independence.
 Justice Minister of Latvia Jānis Bordāns was among the supporters of the initiative, whereas Russian Foreign Ministry representative Alexander Lukashevich condemned the calls for the monument's removal.

 On 29 June 2016, the Saeima Mandate, Ethics and Submissions Committee rejected the petition based on the argument of the Riga City Council that the location had already been developed and the Ministry of Foreign Affairs of Latvia that concluded that the monument was protected by a Latvian-Russian 1994 agreement on preservation and maintenance of memorials and burial sites.

-In 2019, a similar petition by the same initiator gathered more than 10,000 signatures and on 2 April the Saeima Mandate, Ethics and Submissions Committee began discussing it, with some members supporting the removal, some opposing it and some offering alternative solutions, such as renaming the monument and building an interactive museum of occupation under it.
-At the same time, a counterinitiative by the Latvian Russian Union leader Tatjana Ždanoka on "the protection of monuments against Nazism", including the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders, had gathered over 21,000 signatures.
-An article in 2024 claimed that Ždanoka had allegedly been a Russian FSB operative as far back as 2004.
+In 2019, a similar petition by the same initiator gathered more than 10,000 signatures, and on 2 April, the Saeima Mandate, Ethics and Submissions Committee began discussing it: some members supported the removal, some opposed it, whereas some offered alternative solutions, such as renaming the monument and building an interactive museum of occupation under it.
+Concurrently, a counter petition by the Latvian Russian Union leader Tatjana Ždanoka on "the protection of monuments against Nazism", including the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders, had gathered over 21,000 signatures.

 Removal

+In March 2022, following the 2022 Russian invasion of Ukraine, the Saeima prohibited public events within 200 metres of Soviet Army monuments on 9 May, while allowing individuals to lay flowers.

-In April 2022, following the Russian invasion of Ukraine, a 2013 social media post by the Latvian Russian Union council member Jevgēņijs Osipovs was shared by him and other members and supporters of the party, in which he threatened with "war" if the monument was moved "by even a millimetre".
+In April, a 2013 social media post by the Latvian Russian Union council member Jevgēņijs Osipovs was shared by him and other members and supporters of the party, in which he threatened "war" if the monument was moved "by even a millimetre".